 - i.
-Discussion with the CEO, President, CFO and Chairman, and with other Directors and officers as appropriate.
+Discussion with the CEO, CFO, General Counsel, Chair, and principal operating executives, and with other Directors and other officers as appropriate.
 Officer meetings will include briefings on the Company's status, operations, significant financial, accounting and risk management issues, independent auditors, internal audit function, compliance programs, codes of conduct and ethics, legal affairs, corporate governance, strategy and other important issues. - ii.
 Provision of the Company's principal public documents for the past two years, including the Company's Form 10-K annual and 10-Q quarterly reports filed with the SEC, annual reports to stockholders, and proxy statements. - iii.
 Provision of the current budget, internal financial statements and other planning documents used by management and the Board. - iv.
 Provision of summaries of the Company's Directors & Officers liability insurance and any material litigation.